Osaka Station

 Temma Station

-Exit here for the Tenjinbashisuji Shopping Arcade, Japan’s longest shopping street at 2.6 km.
+Exit here for the Tenjinbashisuji Shopping Arcade, Japan’s longest shopping street at approximately 2.6 km.

-Transfer here to nearby Ogimachi Station for the Subway Sakaisuji Line.
+Transfer here to nearby Ogimachi Station for the Osaka Metro Sakaisuji Line.

 Sakuranomiya Station